 The word “rooibos” comes from the Afrikaans language and means “red bush,” which incidentally is a very apt description of the plant.
 Other names for rooibos are “bush tea,” “red bush tea,” “South African red tea,” or simply “red tea.”
 Rooibos isn’t technically a tea plant, it’s not derived from Camellia sinensis like black tea, green tea, etc. It’s actually a legume: a bean plant called Aspalathus linearis.
 The leaves and stems are harvested during the summer and then left to “ferment” (technically “oxidize”), a process in which, among other things, the leaves shift from a yellow appearance to the characteristic red color and then dried.
-Drinking rooibos began with the Dutch.
-Black tea was en vogue in eighteenth-century South Africa, but due to technological limitations, it was exceedingly difficult to import, leading the Dutch settlers to seek an alternative.
-That alternative, naturally, was rooibos, the indigenous peoples’ drink of choice.
+Drinking rooibos as a tea alternative began with the Dutch.
+Black tea was en vogue in eighteenth-century South Africa, but due to technological limitations it was exceedingly difficult to import leading the Dutch settlers to seek an alternative.
+That alternative was rooibos, the indigenous peoples’ drink of choice.
 This tea-alternative remained popular in South Africa for a couple hundred years, but didn’t become a commercial crop until the early 20th century.
 A gentleman named Benjamin Ginsburg immigrated to South Africa in 1904, and being the scion of a prominent family in the European tea trade, he was immediately interested in rooibos.
-Ginsburg borrowed traditional Chinese tea curing methods to perfect the art of curing rooibos.
+Ginsburg borrowed traditional Chinese tea curing methods to enhance the method of curing of rooibos.
 Since he could never properly cultivate the plant, Ginsburg relied on native farmers to bring it down from the mountains until the early 1930’s, when he convinced Dr. le Fras Nortier to attempt rooibos cultivation in the lowlands.
 After years of experimentation, Dr. Nortier succeeded, and the Klein Kliphuis farm became the first rooibos tea farm.
-Since then, rooibos has grown to become somewhat of a worldwide sensation, steadily growing in popularity, due to its taste and health benefits.
+Since then, rooibos has grown to become somewhat of a worldwide sensation, steadily growing in popularity due to its taste and health benefits.

 Wanna Read More About Tea History?